 - 1. History and Theory of Spiritual Care and Counseling - 2.
 Practice of Spiritual Care and Counseling (Clinical Theory and Practice) - 3.
 Systematic Theology, Theological Ethics, Sacred Texts or Religious History - 4.
 Cognate Field (Students may request guidance for the cognate exam from any scholar with whom they have taken at least one of their cognate courses and who meets the following criteria: holds a Ph.D. in a field other than Christian studies, holds a faculty appointment at an accredited academic institution, and is able to provide the exam according to program rubrics and procedures.
-Eligible scholars will be identified in consultation with the student's advisor and are frequently selected from the faculties of the Claremont Colleges or Claremont Graduate University.)
+Eligible scholars will be identified in consultation with the student's advisor.